depinette/backtoweb/README.md

 ### 1. Install mod_fastcgi
 Sadly, OSX Apache Webserver does not come with fastcgi installed

-We are using this [homebrew formulae](https://github.com/Homebrew/homebrew-apache) to install it.
+We are using this [homebrew formula](https://github.com/Homebrew/homebrew-apache) to install it.

 ```
 brew install https://raw.github.com/Homebrew/homebrew-apache/master/mod_fastcgi.rb
 ```

-A common error with this formulae on OSX 10.8 is :
+A common error with this formula on OSX 10.8 is :
 ```
 /usr/share/apr-1/build-1/libtool: line 4574: /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin/cc: No such file or directory
 ```